Charles-Wu-Chen/chessProjects/README.txt

 pip install -r requirements.txt

-this is to support SVG image output.  it is a requirement for cairosvg
+# This is to support SVG image output.
+It is a requirement for cairosvg

 For Windows:
 Install GTK+ and Cairo: